-Accounts and Other Receivables, Net: An allowance for loss in accounts and other receivables is established based upon a review of the collectability of the underlying accounts.
-The allowance represents management's estimate of the amount of receivable balances for which loss is probable.
+Accounts and Other Receivables, Net: An allowance for credit loss in accounts and other receivables is established based upon a review of the collectability of the underlying accounts.
+The allowance for credit losses is based on specific identification of uncollectible accounts and the College's loss rate is based on management's historical collection experience adjusted for management's expectations about current and future economic conditions.
 Actual losses are charged against the allowance.
 The allowance is increased through charges to expenses and recoveries previously charged to expense.

-Loans Receivable from Students, Net: An allowance for loss in student loans receivable is established based upon a review of the collectability of the underlying student loans.
-The allowance represents management's estimate of the amount of student loan balances for which loss is probable.
+Loans Receivable from Students, Net: An allowance for credit loss in student loans receivable is established based upon a review of the collectability of the underlying student loans.
+The allowance for credit losses is based on specific identification of uncollectible accounts and the College's loss rate is based on management's historical collection experience adjusted for management's expectations about current and future economic conditions.
 Actual losses are charged against the allowance.
 The allowance is increased through charges to expense and recoveries of loans previously charged to expense.